Universal Translation Services

 problem_language

 It is tricky to describe one lingo as difficult to learn.
-But for any learner, his native language or any foreign tongue that he may have learned become the determinants of difficulty.
+But for any learner, his native language or any foreign tongue that he may have learned becomes the determinant of difficulty.

 problem_language_to_learn